 Read our official statement submitted to Congress below, and learn more about our work with immigrants in the healthcare sector here.

-Upwardly Global (UpGlo) commends Chair Padilla and the Judiciary Committee for holding a hearing during this critical time for our country’s healthcare system.
-UpGlo is the first and longest-serving organization focused on advancing the meaningful inclusion of immigrants and refugees who have international credentials into the U.S. workforce.
-With offices in four major cities, UpGlo works with thousands of job seekers across the country every year to support their full inclusion in the U.S. workforce.
+Upwardly Global commends Chair Padilla and the Judiciary Committee for holding a hearing during this critical time for our country’s healthcare system.
+Upwardly Global is the first and longest-serving organization focused on advancing the meaningful inclusion of immigrants and refugees with international credentials into the U.S. workforce.
+With offices in four major cities, Upwardly Global works with thousands of job seekers across the country every year to support their full inclusion in the U.S. labor market.
 Our work with immigrant and refugee medical professionals guides this statement.

 In all of the Committee Members’ states, there are communities experiencing lack of access to healthcare due to the shortage of physicians and nurse practitioners.
 It is projected that by 2033, the United States will be 139,000 physicians short of the needed amount.